Skip to content

 Plan

-Homework
+Homework review

-• We compare work on paradigms and the code examples.
+• We compare homework on paradigms.

 Attention mechanisms and transformers